jjblues86/data-structures-and-algorithm-301d60/code401challenges/otherReadMes/MergeSort.md

 ## Implementation of MergeSort

 ## Challenge Description
--Merge sort is a divide and conquer algorithm
+- Merge sort is a divide and conquer algorithm
 - There are two phases involved: splitting and merging
 - No new arrays are created
 - Splitting phase leads to faster sorting during merging